Five Feet Apart

 Five Feet Apart is a 2019 American coming-of-age romantic drama film directed by Justin Baldoni (in his directorial debut) and written by Mikki Daughtry and Tobias Iaconis.
 The film was inspired by Claire Wineland, who had cystic fibrosis.
 Haley Lu Richardson and Cole Sprouse play two young patients with cystic fibrosis who try to have a relationship despite being forced to stay five feet apart from each other.

 The film was released in the United States on March 15, 2019, by CBS Films via Lionsgate.
-It received mixed reviews from critics and grossed $92 million worldwide.
+It received mixed reviews from critics and grossed $92.5 million worldwide.

 Plot

 Teenagers Stella Grant and Will Newman have cystic fibrosis (CF), a progressive genetic disorder that damages organs and makes patients vulnerable to infections.
-Because of their compromised immune systems, patients with CF should get no closer than six feet to each other.
+Due to their compromised immune systems, patients with CF should stay six feet apart.

 Stella, who copes with her illness by trying to maintain control of her daily regimen, takes her medication religiously and follows doctors' orders precisely.
 Will, a cynical rebel whose prognosis is grim, is much more lackadaisical, an attitude that frustrates the meticulous Stella.

 Will has contracted B. cepacia, and is part of a new drug trial, but the infection makes him ineligible for a lung transplant.
-Stella has been on the transplant list for a very long time.
+Stella has been on the transplant list for a long time.

-When Stella discovers that Will is doing his treatments every Thursday morning at 9:00am sharp with autumn moon, she tries to help him.
+When Stella discovers that Will is doing his treatments every Thursday morning at 9 am sharp with autumn moon, she tries to help him.
 In return, he only asks her for permission to draw a picture of her.
 Will begins to watch Stella's social media videos.
-Over time, they begin doing their treatments together.
+Over time, they start doing their treatments together.

-Will and Stella fall in love, but they cannot get closer than five feet to each other.
+Will and Stella fall in love, but they can't get closer than five feet to each other.
 Her G-tube becomes infected, so she has to undergo surgery to get it replaced.
-Will discovers that Stella's sister Abby, who unfailingly cared for Stella, died from a botched daredevil stunt one year ago.
+Will discovers that Stella's sister Abby, who unfailingly cared for Stella, died from a daredevil stunt one year ago.
 Because Abby is dead, Stella must face the operation alone, while wracked with survivor guilt.
 After learning of Abby's death, Will shows up to support Stella, and he sings her the song Abby always sang to her before surgery.

 As Will leaves Stella's surgical prep room, he is caught by nurse Barb.
 She tells him about two young people with CF who died after they fell in love and broke the six-foot rule, contaminating each other.
-Will realizes he loves Stella too much to endanger her, so he tells her he cannot see her anymore.
+Will realizes he loves Stella too much to endanger her, so he tells her he can't see her anymore.